Week 6

 Stress-Proofing Yourself

 Getting enough sleep tops this list.
 It’s also important to take time to relax.
 Even 5 minutes once or twice a day can make a big difference.
-Healthy eating as well as reducing alcohol use and caffeine intake can help too.
+Healthy eating, as well as reducing alcohol use and caffeine intake, can help as well.

 Being Active